YUIMORIIStudio/100-Days-of-JavaScript/README.md

 🪴 It mainly involves the following knowledge points:

 1. calculate the total price result function, which is based on the quantity ✖️ unit price entered by the user

+## Project 110:  🎟Random Draw

+>  Use the math function and setInterval method to randomly select a number or string from an array

+🪴 It mainly involves the following knowledge points:

+1. Using setInterval Function

+## Project 111: 📃 Terms and Conditions

+> Simulated Website User Terms Agreement

+🪴 It mainly involves the following knowledge points:

+1. Using setInterval Function

+## Project 112: 🧾Drop-down Menu

+> Show drop-down menu when mouse hovering

+🪴 It mainly involves the following knowledge points:

+1. Using addEventListener

+## Project 113: 📭 Twitter post

+>

+🪴 It mainly involves the following knowledge points:

+1.

+## Project 114: 🕺 Webpage Auto-jump

+>  Set countdown, webpage auto-jump

+🪴 It mainly involves the following knowledge points:

+1. Location Oject

+## Project 115:  ✅ Select All

+>

+🪴 It mainly involves the following knowledge points:

+1.

+## Project 116:

+>

+🪴 It mainly involves the following knowledge points:

+1.